paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 This is a self-contained C++ program, which behaves like wheel_sieve_fast.cpp when the printing option is chosen.
 However, when only a count of the primes up to N is required, it runs very much faster.
+It does so by essentially simulating the fast implementation of the dynamic wheel sieve with a cut-down version using much smaller arrays.

 The number of primes is simply the difference between the total number of values appended to w, and the total number of (non-prime) values deleted from w, plus 1 for the prime 2.